-- Practice work is a fundamental part of the learning and preparation process and will not be accepted after the due date unless specifically requested by the teacher. - Evidence work (summative or formative assessments) submitted after the due date cannot be penalized more than a total of 10% and must be submitted within 5 school days after the original due date. - A zero on a summative assessment will only indicate that no attempt was made by the student.
+- Practice work is a fundamental part of the learning and preparation process and will not be accepted after the due date unless specifically requested by the teacher. - A minimum of 80% of the practice work MUST be completed on time and submitted on time to the teacher in order to qualify for a reassessment of any summative assessment - Evidence of learning (Summative or formative assessments) submitted after the due date cannot be penalized more than a total of 10% and must be submitted within 5 school days after the original due date. - A zero on a summative assessment will only indicate that no attempt was made by the student.
 OR If a legitimate attempt is made on an assessment, a score of 50% will be the lowest possible grade. - Students will be eligible for the 50% floor through timely and consistent completion of practice work and formative assessments.
+This means a minimum of 80% of practice work is completed.